 - requestor - sends specific requests to targets

-- script - adds, removes and runs scripts
+- script - adds, removes and runs scripts, provided with the Script Console add-on

 - soap - SOAP WSDL import, provided with the SOAP add-on